Hilzu/express-openapi-validate/README.md

 ```

 The main class of this package.
 Creates [JSON schema][json-schema] validators
-for the given operations defined in an OpenAPI v3 document.
+for the given operations defined in the OpenAPI document.
 In the background
 [Ajv][ajv] is used to validate the request.

 #### `public constructor(openApiDocument: OpenApiDocument, options: ValidatorConfig = {}))`